 Use this to classify whether MCP credentials and scopes are tightly governed, partly governed, materially exposed, or fundamentally uncontrolled.

-It evaluates whether MCP-connected access is issued, scoped, stored, rotated, revoked, logged, reviewed, and owned in a way that can survive real scrutiny.
+This assessment evaluates whether MCP-connected access is issued, scoped, stored, rotated, revoked, logged, reviewed, and owned in a way that can survive real scrutiny.

 A green result does not mean MCP is risk-free.
 It means the current credential model appears more governable than the other states and still needs discipline as scopes, tools, and users expand.